demayo-mark/markdemayo.github.io/README.md

 **What it is:** RFID-based coop monitoring with environment sensing + motion control

-**Tech:** Mega 2560, MFRC522, LCD, DHT11, stepper motors, water-level sensors
+**Components:** Mega 2560, MFRC522, LCD, DHT11, stepper motors, water-level sensors

 **Highlights:**
 - Integrated multiple sensors and actuators into a coherent system